 If you’ve ever found yourself googling the safety of everything from toothpaste to tuna while pregnant, you’ve probably wondered about the safety of different herbs and essential oils as well.
 You can find a list of pregnancy-safe essential oils here, and in this post I’m sharing my favorite recipe for red raspberry leaf tea.
 It’s one of the most popular herbs recommended my midwives to nourish mama and baby, and it’s delightful both hot and served over ice.
 Okay, let’s jump in!

-As we prepare for Babypotamus #3 to arrive this November, I am doing all I can to care for this amazing womb of mine: Soundproof headphones for negative comments and of course this nourishing tea, which has been used for centuries to help with labor.
-Before we get to the recipe, though, let me tell you a little about the star ingredient!
+With baby number three on the way, I am doing all I can to support a healthy pregnancy – eating a nourishing diet, getting as much sleep as I can, and of course sipping on this tea, which has been used for centuries to help with labor.
+Before we get to the recipe, though, let me tell you a little about the star ingredient:

 Benefits of Red Raspberry Leaf Tea for Pregnancy

 Fragrine – a component of the red raspberry leaf – is thought to strengthen and tone the uterus so that contractions are very effective.
 Many midwives believe that it helps to shorten labor time, reduce the pain of labor and postpartum recovery, minimize the risk of postpartum hemorrhaging, decrease postpartum discomfort, and increase milk supply. (source)